zarf-dev/proposals/0008-rework-inspect/README.md

   --skip-signature-validation   Skip validating the signature of the Zarf package
 ```
 #### zarf package inspect sbom
-This will mirror behavior of the current `zarf package inspect <package> --sbom-out` command
+This will mirror behavior of the current `zarf package inspect <package> --sbom-out` command.
+Note that the `zarf package inspect <package> --sbom` flag which opens the sbom in browser will be removed without replacement.
 ```
 Extracts SBOM into the specified directory.
 Accepts local or OCI packages
 Usage:
   zarf package inspect sbom [ PACKAGE ] [flags]
 Flags:
-  --output                      REQUIRED.
-Output directory for the SBOM.
-  --skip-signature-validation   Skip validating the signature of the Zarf package
+  --output                      Output directory for the SBOM. (default is the current working directory) --skip-signature-validation   Skip validating the signature of the Zarf package
 ```
 #### zarf package inspect manifests